Photos courtesy of Luna, an American belly dancer in Egypt

 Most male dancers spend most of their time touring abroad, and recent events would suggest they’re wise to do so.

-Two week ago the police raided a party in 6th of October, a satellite city of Cairo, and arrested several men, including a male belly-dancing teacher.
-They were accused of “unmanly behavior” (part of the Egyptian code for homosexuality).
+Two weeks ago the police raided a party in 6th of October, a satellite city of Cairo, and arrested several men, including a male belly-dancing teacher.
+They were accused of “unmanly behaviour” (part of the Egyptian code for homosexuality).
 During a court hearing several days later, the belly dancing clothes were held up as evidence of the party’s debauchery.

 The police don’t specifically ask for baksheesh (a bribe), but “it’s just understood,” said Luna.
 She is still facing a court case after a policeman reported her despite having accepted a bribe from her manager.
 The police aren’t the only ones who keep close tabs on dance sets: the musicians’ union frequently plants moles in the audience to ensure the bands that accompany the dancers’ performances have paid their dues.